By Rachel A.

 Sequel to Scary Scooby; part of The Geek Series

-Summary: Spike plays poker with Willow and
+Summary: Spike plays poker with Willow and waxes existential.

 Disclaimer: Not mine, alas.

 "Where did you learn to play cards?" she asks him, after dealing their second official hand.
 She takes a quick swig from her plastic cup and coughs a bit.
 Yeah, she's getting hammered.
 He can smell the fumes coming off her tiny body in waves.

 "Angel," he says, snorting briefly at the memory.
 Their first game had taken place in the parlor of a demonic whore-house, and the currency had been human girls.
 Those were the days, all right.

 "Oh, yeah, you guys hung out a lot back in the uh, olden times, huh?"

 Holy Hell!
 He's got four kings.
 Poker face, he reminds himself.
 Poker poker poker face, you bloody idiot.

 He doesn't think he's grinning like the Joker, but it would help if he had a mirror to peer into for confirmation.
 If he could see himself in a mirror, that is.